yuhui/landtransportsg/docs/source/index.rst

 Using the package
 -----------------

+Pre-requisite:

+- API key. `Request for API access`_.

+.. _Request for API access: https://www.mytransport.sg/content/mytransport/home/dataMall/request-for-api.html

 The main steps are:

 1. Import a class.
 2. Instantiate an object from the class.
 3. Call a function on that object.

+Refer to any of the modules' documentation for specific examples.

 Contents
 --------